constellationz/pulsar/README.md

 ## Attribution

-`cosmic` is licensed under the MIT license.
+`pulsar` is licensed under the MIT license.